 If you want to request a State Fair Hearing, you must contact Superior STAR+PLUS MMP in writing.
-We can help you with this request.
-We will send your Fair Hearing request to the HHSC Appeals Division.
-You or your representative must ask for a Fair Hearing within 120 days of the date on the letter tell you we were denying your Level 1 Appeal to our plan.
+We will send your State Fair Hearing request to the HHSC Appeals Division.
+You or your representative must ask for a State Fair Hearing within 120 days of the date on the letter telling you we were denying your Level 1 Appeal to our plan.
 If you have a good reason for being late, the HHSC Appeals Division may extend this deadline for you.